christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Greek as the 'Kingdom of Ourania' or in English as the 'Kingdom of Heaven') wearing a crown of thorns.
-Izates or Izas is his title which is an ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning lord.
+Izates or Izas is his title which is an ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
 He is one of the Jesus avatars, Isa in the Quran, and Sultan Ezid in the Yazadi ('Iza'di) religion.
 He was the uncle of Tiberius Julius Sauromates II, King of Bosphorus.
 The middle image
 source: The Alexander Mosaic, Huqoq, Israel.